 Chelsea boot: These have elastic fastening and are ankle length and look very elegant having a seamless construction across toes and instep.

 Jalsa: These are made of plain materials (leather most of the time) and have a v-shaped toe.
-It has a wing tip like pattern that ends in instep.
+It has a wingtip-like a pattern that ends in the instep.

 Mojri: These are the juttis with a curled extended toe.

 Open footwear consisting of straps going through the instep, forefoot, and sometimes across the ankle.